Latest news

 "When talking about Hiroshima and Nagasaki, there is tendency for Japanese people to identify themselves as victims" of the global conflict, said Masafumi Takubo, Japanese nuclear expert.Political leaders in the rebuilt cities of Hiroshima and Nagasaki have long campaigned for global nuclear disarmament -- a role Frank von Hippel, a nuclear arms control expert at Princeton University says is vital.

-A global "taboo" about the use of atomic bombs has protected the world since Hiroshima and Nagasaki, he said.
 "We have come a long way, I think.
 We cannot give up on nuclear disarmament.
 The danger is too great," said von Hippel, a former White House official.

 "The atomic bomb should never have been dropped, it should never even have existed," said Keiko Ogura, who as an eight-year-old was blown into the middle of the street and knocked out by the Hiroshima blast.